wdonadelli/libcsrequest/index.md

 void functionName (csrObject argumentName)
 ```

+Where *functionName* is the name of the reader function and *argumentName* is the name of the variable that will receive the object `csrObject`.

-The `fetch` method can only be accessed within the scope of the reader function.
+**The `fetch` method can only be accessed within the scope of the reader function.**

 #### Parameters

-The (required) `argumentName` will receive the same structure created by the `new_CSR` macro but with additional information inherent to the data returned from the SQL request, line by line of the search. request.
+The (required) `argumentName` will receive the same structure created by the `new_CSR` macro but with additional information inherent to the data returned from the SQL request, line by line of the 3
+,2request.

 The structure has the following information: